5 Out Of 25 Percentage

 Understanding percentages is crucial in numerous real-world scenarios.
 Here are some examples:

 • Sales and Discounts: Retail stores frequently advertise discounts as percentages.
-For example, a "20% off" sale means you pay 80% of the original price.
+As an example, a "20% off" sale means you pay 80% of the original price.
 Understanding this allows you to calculate the final price accurately.

 • Financial Calculations: Percentages are fundamental in finance, used to calculate interest rates, tax rates, investment returns, and profit margins.